Harkool/MAPLE/README.md

   manuscript.
 - Optional motif-reference table for the Streamlit interpretation layer.

-Pretrained `.pt` checkpoints and generated `.pkl` feature files are not included in this repository snapshot.
-Generate PKL files locally before training or evaluation, and place model checkpoints in one of the layouts described below before running model-based inference.
+Pretrained `.pt` checkpoints are provided separately through the GitHub Releases page under the release named `MAPLE pretrain`.
+Generated `.pkl` feature files are not included in this repository snapshot and should be generated locally before training or evaluation.
+After downloading the checkpoint release assets, place the model checkpoints in one of the layouts described below before running model-based inference.

 This repository does not redistribute the full benchmark or independent validation datasets as bundled CSV files.
 See [Data sources and data availability](#data-sources-and-data-availability)